Miscellaneous papers and Minor poems, Written in the 16th-17th century in England

 - Fol.
 181. 21 stanzas of 6 lines each, entitled 'A faithful narration of a learned disputation between two graue divines held at the city of Bath, and now done into meeter for the benefit of the royal society of ballad-singers', being, according to Wood's note, a 'Ballad of mr. Robert Cross, rector of Bishop's Chantry Bath, and John Glanvill, rector of Bath, an.
 1668', beg.
 'Two gospell knights'

-- Written in the 16th-17th century in England
+- Creation: Written in the 16th-17th century in England

 Language of Materials